sonertari/UTMFW/README.md

 	+ Create a local user
 	+ During installation mount the dest disk to /dest
 	+ Add noperm to /dest in /etc/fstab
-    + Make /dest owned by build:wodj and set its perms to 700
+    + Make /dest owned by build:wobj and set its perms to 700
     + Create /dest/dest/ and /dest/rel/ folders

 - Fetch UTMFW sources and update if upgrading: